brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [divine power](spell_dir/divinePower#_divine-power)_
+Craft Magic Arms and Armor, _ [divine power](spells/divinePower#_divine-power)_

 Mimetic

 **Price** +1 bonus; **Aura** faint abjuration; **CL** 5th; **Weight** —

 This special ability can only be placed on melee weapons.
-Each time the wielder damages a creature using a _mimetic _weapon, he gains resistance 10 to one energy type that the creature is resistant or immune to for 1 round (if the creature damaged has multiple types of resistance, the wielder chooses one of those resistances to take.
+Each time the wielder damages a creature using a _mimetic _weapon, he gains resistance 10 to one energy type that the creature is resistant or immune to for 1 round (if the creature damaged has multiple types of resistance, the wielder chooses one of those resistances to take).
 This resistance stacks with itself, to a maximum of 30 points of resistance against a given energy type, but not with other sources of energy resistance.
 The creature's own resistances and immunities are unaffected.

 Construction Requirements

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [resist energy](spell_dir/resistEnergy#_resist-energy_
+Craft Magic Arms and Armor, _ [resist energy](spell_dir/resistEnergy#_resist-energy)_

 Negating